Crystal Kindle: Mother Faces 129 Years In Prison For Prostituting Her Own Young Daughters For Drug Money

 The Ohio woman pleaded guilty to several counts related to sex trafficking of her daughters, including compelling prostitution and illegal use of a minor in nudity-oriented material.
 As LimaOhio.com reported, the woman began sharing nude pictures of one of the victims to a man named Ronald Payne in exchange for money.
 She then began taking her 12-year-old daughter to Payne to be sexually assaulted.

-Payne then gave Crystal Payne a choice, saying she could bring her 15-year-old daughter instead if she did not want the 12-year-old to be subjected to the sexual abuse.
-Payne agreed, and the older daughter was then assaulted as well.
+Payne then gave Crystal Kindle a choice, saying she could bring her 15-year-old daughter instead if she did not want the 12-year-old to be subjected to sexual abuse.
+Kindle agreed and the older daughter was then assaulted as well.
 Payne has already been sentenced to 30 years in prison for crimes against the children, the report noted.

 Kindle’s guilty plea came as something of a surprise as she appeared to be ready to go to trial, LimaOhio.com reported.